mmlevinson/hyperComponents/src/content/docs/about/hyperscript.md

 The shortcut attribute `_="` is the most common technique for embedding element level Hyperscipts.

-**However, the hyperComponents library is principally for instructional purposes so it is the author's preference to use the more descriptive `script=""` attribute to explicitly indicate that an element has HS code attached.**

 ### Events

 The DNA of HS is event management.
 All actions invoked by HS are in response to an event triggered by an `on eventName` phrase.
 Available event modifiers which [determine handling of multiple events](https://hyperscript.org/docs/#event_queueing) are: